athenalyj/digitalframeworks-summer2018-/assignment1.md

    * Was it in the headline? __Yes.__
 * Were you able to quickly understand how you would navigate the data? __4__
    * Was that the most efficient way to navigate? __Yes.
 Because the writer used the most direct data from different angles.__
-   * Can you suggest ways to improve navigation? __I would do a chart to compare Federer's winning percentage when he is A. 15-0; B. 30-0; C. 40-0; D. 0-15 instead of describing those record.
+   * Can you suggest ways to improve navigation? __I would do a chart to compare Federer's winning percentage when he is 15-0, 30-0, 40-0 amd 0-15 instead of describing those records with paragraphs.
 It might be clearer and more convincing.__
 * Using your own knowledge and critical thinking abilities, do you think the data was accurate? __5__
    * List any areas where you question the accuracy of the data. __None.__
    * List sources you would suggest the reporter check with. __The Wimbeldon.__